microsoft/playwright/docs/api.md

 // multiple selection for blue, red and second option handle.selectOption({ value: 'blue' }, { index: 2 }, 'red');
 ```

+#### elementHandle.selectText()
+- returns: <[Promise]> Promise which resolves when the element is successfully selected.

+This method focuses the element and selects all its text content.

 #### elementHandle.setInputFiles(files[, options])
 - `files` <[string]|[Array]<[string]>|[Object]|[Array]<[Object]>>